 Trekking through the rainforest or a river cruise on the Kinabatangan River both come with a good chance of spotting wild orangutans.

 2. Scuba Diving

-Although diving here is expensive, the rare opportunity to encounter flourishing coral reef, several species of sharks, turtles, and other tropical marine life, make it worth the money.
+Although diving here is expensive, the rare opportunity to encounter flourishing coral reefs, several species of sharks, turtles, and other tropical marine life, makes it worth the money.

 3. Climb Mount Kinabalu

 At 4095m, Mount Kinabalu is the highest peak in Malaysia.
 To endure this climb will require both mental and physical strength, not to mention money to spare.

 An alternative to the strenuous climb is to spend the day at Kinabalu Park.
 Kinabalu Park boasts jungle trails, beautiful plants, and views of the prodigious mountain.

 4. Spot Wildlife on the Kinabatangan River

 Considered a highlight when visiting Borneo, river cruises along the Kinabatangan River allow visitors the opportunity to spot a variety of wildlife.

 These include the endangered proboscis monkeys, orangutans, crocodiles, pythons, and elephants.